Welcome to HackerRank

 1. Navigate to Tests.
 The Invite icon is present on the extreme right of every Test as shown below.

 2. Click Invite for the Test for which you want to send email invites.
-The ‘Send Test Invites’ page is displayed with the email editor using which you can customize the invite and configure necessary settings.
+The ‘Send Test Invites’ page is displayed with the email editor using which you can customize the invite and configure the necessary settings.
 These settings are specific to every email invite.

 You can perform the following actions using the email editor: